myume/gb-emulator/README.md

 # gb-emulator
-because i've always wanted to make one
+because i've always wanted to make one.

+my only goal with this was to make pokemon red playable and it seems to be working, so let's consider it completed.

+## Feature Support
+- working PPU and CPU
+- working Joypad
+- serial bus only implemented for blargg test debugging/printing purposes
+- basic interrupt handling
+- cartridge/gb file parsing
+- no audio support

 ## Screenshots